Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

-Wang Yangming's father was a champion of the Imperial Examination, and a decent official of the Ming Dynasty.
+Wang Yangming's father was an Imperial Examination champion and a decent Ming Dynasty official.

-Hence, he was well provided and educated.
-When he was 12, he was already able to express complex thoughts through a type of dialectical opinion.
+Hence, he was provided with and educated very well.
+When he was 12, he could already express complex thoughts through a dialectical opinion.

-After having visited northern borders with his father, Wang Yangming started to be interested in Kung Fu and military skills.
-Meanwhile, he planned to lead an army to defeat nomadic regimes when he was 15, but his father didn’t allow him to write to the emperor and ask for a troop.
+After visiting the northern borders with his father, Wang Yangming became interested in Kung Fu and military skills.
+Meanwhile, he planned to lead an army to defeat nomadic regimes when he was 15, but his father didn't allow him to write to the emperor and ask for a troop.

-Later, he changed his goal into being a sage when he was 17, but there was still no one supported him for that dream.
+Later, he changed his goal to being a sage when he was 17, but no one still supported him in that dream.

-Wang Yangming then tried to be a sage on his own, by reading former Chinese philosophy books, and consulting taoist priests and monks.
+He then tried to be a sage by reading former Chinese philosophy books and consulting Taoist priests and monks.